rogelioprieto/linux-tips/_posts/TODO/2026-01-15-error-vm-virtuallib-not-permissions.md

 ---

 ## Problem:
-Open the virtual machine manager (`virt-manager`), select a virtual machine, clic Open.
+Open the virtual machine manager (`virt-manager`), select a virtual machine, and click Open.
 Then, this error appears:\
 `Error starting domain: unsupported configuration: Domain requires KVM, but it is not available.
 Check that virtualization is enabled in the host BIOS, and host configuration is setup to load the kvm modules.`

 This error appears in Ubuntu 24.04 with Kernel Linux `6.14.0-1019-oem`.